parthpatel002/Network_Programming/Assignment_1/Q1/README.md

 The given problem asks to build a bash-like shell to execute terminal commands.

 ## CLI Details:
-The following is a screenshot of the bash-like minimal shell implementation:
+The following is a screenshot of the bash-like shell implementation:

 ![Custom Shell CLI](./imgs/cli.png)